Service Paws of Central PA

 Drivers should be attentive, as they would with any other pedestrian, especially when turning right-on-red.
 Dog guides are trained in real-world situations, so it's helpful that you continue going on about your business.
 Please don't stop and honk, yell out your window, or otherwise distract a blind person using a dog.
 The person is listening for traffic flow to determine when it is safe to give the command to go forward and cross the street.

-The kids you see with dogs wearing a school logo are called puppy raisers.
-They raise the dogs to be good canine citizens and prepare them for formal training in guidework.
-Dog guide training is done on the school’s campus by licensed dog guide mobility instructors.
-Dog guide schools also have many adult puppy raisers, too.
 It's really quite amazing what these kids and their families do.
 They devote incredible time and effort, and have to go through a special course to learn how to properly raise a dog guide puppy.
 They teach the puppies obedience and socialize them to the world.
 Raising a dog guide puppy involves joining a club and participating in supervised club activities.
 It's a commitment that not only grows good puppies, but strengthens families and develops tomorrow's community leaders.